 “73% of candidates have experienced discrimination.”

 Because all those factors influence us more than we think.
 Looking at a recently published study based on 2000 managers, 33% only needed 90 seconds to decide who they wanted to hire.
 The same study shows that 60% of interviewers decided on a candidate within 5-15 minutes.

 Handshake, Clothes, and Eye-Contact

-In a different study, 55% of interviewers claimed that they decided if a candidate would move on to the next step of the recruitment process based on their handshake.
+In a different study, 55% of recruiters stated that they decided if a candidate would move on to the next step of the recruitment process based on their handshake.
 40% said their decision would be affected if they liked the candidates smile.

-In the same study, half of all the managers said they would judge a candidate based on their clothes, how they walked and how they acted before the interview.
+In the same study, half of all the managers said they would judge a candidate based on their clothes.
+And would even judge how they walked and acted before the interview.
 This research demonstrates how a recruiter could make a hiring decision before even asking a single question about the candidates’ competence.

 Job applicants agree that the interview experience is subjective and that the evaluation is unfair.
 According to the Swedish recruitment and staffing agency, TNG, 73% of candidates have experienced discrimination and 24% claim it was because of their appearance.